Survivor 43

 Survivor 43 is the forty-third season of the American reality television series Survivor.
-The show was filmed from May 2 through May 27, 2022, in Fiji, for an eleventh consecutive season; it premiered on September 21, 2022 on CBS in the United States, and on Global in Canada.
+The show was filmed from May 2 through May 27, 2022, in Fiji, for an eleventh consecutive season; it premiered on September 21, 2022, on CBS in the United States.
 The season concluded on December 14, 2022; Mike Gabler was named the winner of the season, defeating Cassidy Clark and Owen Knight in a 7–1–0 vote.
 Gabler, aged 51, was the second oldest winner, after Bob Crowley, who was 57 years old at the time of winning Survivor: Gabon.
 Gabler has stated he intends on donating the one million dollar prize to charity.
+This is the only season in Survivor history where the oldest contestant of the season was the winner.

 Production

 On March 9, 2022, CBS renewed Survivor for its forty-third and forty-fourth seasons.
 Like the previous two seasons, Survivor 43 was contested over 26 days, being shortened from the traditional 39 days due to the COVID-19 pandemic.
 CBS required all cast and production members to be fully vaccinated.
 Filming began in May 2022.